Jenny Conlee

-Jennifer Lynn Conlee-Drizos (born December 12, 1971) is an American musician, best known as the accordionist, pianist, organist, keyboardist, melodica player, and occasional backup singer and harmonicist for the indie rock quintet The Decemberists.
+Jennifer Lynn Conlee-Drizos (born December 12, 1971) is an American musician, best known as the accordionist, pianist, organist, keyboardist, melodica player, and occasional backup singer and harmonicist for the indie rock quintet the Decemberists.

 Musical career

-Aside from her work with the Decemberists, Conlee has made guest appearances on several records by other artists, including Hush Records artist Reclinerland, Lewi Longmire, Jerry Joseph, Buoy LaRue and many others.
+Aside from her work with the Decemberists, Conlee has made guest appearances on several records by other artists, including Hush Records artist Reclinerland, Lewi Longmire, Jerry Joseph, Buoy LaRue and others.
 Before the Decemberists, she played piano for the 1990s Portland, Oregon, band Calobo.
-She is also a member of Portland-based Casey Neill & The Norway Rats where she plays keyboards, accordion, and glockenspiel.
+She is also a member of Portland-based Casey Neill & the Norway Rats where she plays keyboards, accordion, and glockenspiel.
 Her most recent project is the acoustic band Black Prairie, in which she plays with a number of other Portland artists.
-She also founded the band KMRIA (Kiss My Royal Irish Arse), a The Pogues cover band.
+She also founded the band KMRIA (Kiss My Royal Irish Arse), a the Pogues cover band.

 Conlee's accordions include a Paolo Soprani, which was on display at the Rock and Roll Hall of Fame and a Petosa Futura, which she described as her "regular axe".

+Her solo debut Tides: Pieces for Accordion and Piano was released in 2023.

 Television

 In 2011, she appeared on Portlandia in comedic skits with Fred Armisen and Carrie Brownstein.
-She played a musician who unsuccessfully tries to play at every venue at Blunderbuss, a fictional citywide Portland, Oregon festival, as a member of the band Sparkle Pony, and is turned away as she is not on the line up of any of them.
+She played a musician who unsuccessfully tries to play at every venue at Blunderbuss, a fictional citywide Portland, Oregon, festival, as a member of the band Sparkle Pony, and is turned away as she is not on the line up of any of them.

-She also appeared on Parks and Recreation when The Decemberists performed at the Unity Concert.
+She also appeared on Parks and Recreation when the Decemberists performed at the Unity Concert.